Taxation of international executives

-Italy has full or partial social security treaties with some countries/territories (such as the EU countries/territories) and, in general, employees assigned from these countries/territories may continue to pay their national social security charges.
+Italy has full or partial social security treaties with some countries/jurisdictions (such as the EU countries/jurisdictions) and, in general, employees assigned from these countries/jurisdictions may continue to pay their national social security charges.

-The foreign investment declaration has to be filed by tax resident individuals who own foreign investments during the tax year.
+The foreign investment declaration has to be filed by tax resident individuals who own foreign assets during the tax year.

 Since by this information the Italian Tax Authorities may determine higher individual’s Italian taxable income, there are severe penalties for failure to complete this declaration.

 These penalties could amount:

 Are there any gift, estate, and/or inheritance taxes in Italy?

 Italian inheritance and gift tax is applicable to all Italian residents and also to non-residents who have properties in Italy.
 The tax rates are as follows

 When real estate properties are inherited or given as a gift, the cadastral tax and the mortgage tax is applicable with tax rates of 1 percent and 2 percent respectively.
 If the concerned real estate is the principal dwelling of the taxpayer, the cadastral and mortgage taxes are substituted with a fixed tax of EUR200.